 How To Completely Delete All your Google Activity

-You can choose to delete your Google Activity and limit how much of your online data is allowed to be collected.
+You can choose to delete your Google Activity and limit how much of your online data can be collected.

-“Doesn’t using the Google Incognito function and deleting my browser history keep my data safe?”
+“Doesn’t the Google Incognito function and deleting my browser history keep my data safe?”

-The answer to that is not completely.
-People often have a misconceived notion that by deleting their web search history periodically, this will be enough to keep them private and safe.
+The answer to that is not entirely.
+People often have the misconception that deleting their web search history periodically will be enough to keep them private and safe.
 This is not the case.
-When using an incognito tab, your anonymity is still exposed by your ISP and major corporations who are willing to pay for the data being collected.
+When using an incognito tab, your anonymity is still exposed by your ISP, and that information is given to major corporations who are willing to pay for the data being collected.

-Don’t look so surprised.
 Google’s practices can be as shady as their algorithm though there are other alternatives out there that will prioritize your privacy.
 One of these would be DuckDuckGo, which doesn’t track your online movement.
-I prefer to use Brave myself which is a secure browser that allows you to swap between search engines at your leisure.
+Others prefer to use Brave.
+It is a secure browser that allows you to swap between search engines at your leisure.

-However, it is likely that you will continue to make use of Google as your search engine of choice and as such may wish to get a better handle on removing some, or all, of your Google Activity.
-Just know that simply deleting all of your web-browsing activity doesn’t get rid of every bit of information Google has gathered on you.
-You’ll need to also delete a few things separately such as your maps activity if you’ve ever allowed Google to track your location.
+It is likely that you will continue to make use of Google as your search engine, but you may want to take control of the information collected by removing some, or all, of your browsing activity.
+You’ll need to delete a few things separately such as your maps activity if you’ve ever allowed Google to track your location.

-Even if you were to delete every bit of your activity, Google keeps records of how you used its web browser.
-This means when you search it’ll remember that you’ve searched and when.
-It does not however, remember what it is you actually searched for.
-According to Google, it will delete all of your data associated with your account after you delete it.
+Even if you deleted every bit of your activity, Google keeps records of how you used its web browser.
+This means when you perform a search, it’ll remember what you’ve searched for and when.
+According to Google, all of your data will be deleted after you initiate the removal.

-Those of you not wishing to completely delete your Google account should look toward other options.
-It is these options which I will touch on in this article.
+Those of you who would like to keep your Google account should look toward other options.
+It is these options which we will touch on in this article.

 Managing Your Google Activity Controls

-We’ll begin with turning off the Google Activity that you do not wish to have saved.
-You can be specific with the data or just remove it all in your quest to optimize your online security.
-This will ensure the specified information will not be tracked while it’s being engaged in.
-It’s an incredibly easy task and can be accomplished by:
+We’ll begin with turning off the Google Activity that you do not want to save.
+You can be specific or just remove it all in your quest to optimize your online security.
+This will ensure the specified information will not be tracked.
+It’s an incredibly easy task and can be accomplished by the following:

-If you choose to delete all of your browsing history, all of your saved passwords will be wiped too.
+If you choose to delete all of your browsing histories, your saved passwords will be wiped too.
 Make sure that you remember your passwords before proceeding.
-If you happen to have a Password Manager application already set up, this will not affect it.
+If you happen to have a Password Manager application like LastPass already set up, performing this action will not affect it.

-Before I cover how you’ll go about deleting all of your currently collected Google Activity, I’ll go over how to archive it for personal use.
-So if for some reason or another, you’d like to have a chance to download your Google search history, continue on to the next section.
+Before we cover how you’ll go about deleting all of your currently collected Google Activity, we’ll go over how to archive it for personal use.
+So, if you’d like to have a chance to download your Google search history, continue on to the next section.